 When compared to a judicial appeal, advantages of binding arbitration include a lower cost, informal process, speedier resolution and the loser pays provision.
 Also, the property owner does not have the burden of proof at a binding arbitration hearing.
 While the appraisal district hires and pays the ARB members, the arbitrators will be independent.
 After attending binding arbitration training in March 2006, I believe that the arbitrators will be truly independent from the appraisal districts.
 Although the appraisal district hires and pays ARB members, arbitrators are not hired and supervised by the appraisal district.
 The Texas Comptrollers office will fund remuneration for arbitrators (which is paid by the losing party).

-Disadvantages of binding arbitration include, not being able to appeal on unequal appraisal and it only applies for accounts with an assessed value of $1 million or less.
+Disadvantages of binding arbitration include, that it only applies for accounts with an appraisal review board market value of $3 million or less.

 Judicial Appeals - effective but costly

 Judicial appeals are an effective and essential tool in appealing property taxes.
 Unfortunately, judicial appeals are not financially feasible for most homeowners.
 Filing fees alone are about $300.
 It would cost about $2,000-$5,000 for a homeowner to pursue judicial appeal.
 The expense is simply too much compared to the possible tax savings for the average homeowner.
 (For example, based on a median home value of $150,000, a 3% tax rate and a 10% reduction, a homeowner could save $450 during a judicial appeal.)

 Homeowners with an assessed value between $750,000 to $1,000,000 or higher may be able to hire a property tax consultant or an attorney on a contingency basis.
 It is possible to appeal on either unequal appraisal or market value using a judicial appeal.
 In addition to the high costs to have a judicial appeal, the process is also more formal and time-consuming than binding arbitration.